lifting-bits/remill/docs/LIFE_OF_AN_INSTRUCTION.md

   // int    0x80
   EIP += 2;
   memory = INT_IMMb<I8>(memory, state, 0x80);

   return __remill_async_hyper_call(state, EIP, memory) }
 ```

-Earlier this documented mentioned that there is a one-to-one correspondence between operands in the `Instruction` data structure and arguments to semantics functions.
+Earlier, this document mentioned that there is a one-to-one correspondence between operands in the `Instruction` data structure and arguments to semantics functions.
 We can see that with the `MOV` instruction.

 The data structure of `mov ebx, dword [esp+0x8]` was: